openebs-archive/openebs-docs/docs/alphafeatures.md

-This section give different features of OpenEBS which is presently in Alpha version.
-These features are not recommend to perform on a production clusters.
-We suggest to familiarize these features on test clusters and reach out to OpenEBS [Community via slack](/docs/next/support.html) if you have  any queries or help on trying out these features.
+This section contains different features of OpenEBS which are presently in Alpha version.
+These features are not recommended to be used in production.
+We suggest you to familiarize and try these features on test clusters and reach out to [OpenEBS Community](/docs/next/support.html) if you have any queries, feedback or need help on these features.

 **Note** : Upgrade is not supported for features in Alpha version.